Ten Years' War (Franche-Comté): France gains the advantage (1637-1638)

 That year, three armies invaded the region simultaneously: Duke Bernard of Saxe-Weimar via the Saône, Jacques Rouxel de Grancey Montbéliard via Montbélliard, and Henri d'Orléans-Longueville via Bresse.
-On 29 March 1637, the wealthy town of Saint-Amour, Jura, in the Bailiwick of Aval, was besieged by the Duke of Longueville and, despite a week's resistance from its inhabitants, the town fell into French hands, along with several other villages in the surrounding area.
+On 29 March 1637, the wealthy town of Saint-Amour, Jura, in the Bailiwick of Aval, was besieged by the Duke of Longueville.
+After the town's inhabitants held out for a week, the town fell into French hands, along with several other villages in the surrounding area.

+The French tactic was simple and terribly effective: besiege small towns to avoid having to attack the major centers of resistance, often located in the region's major cities.
+Thus, Saint-Claude and Moirans were taken, then Lons-le-Saunier, after a two-week siege.
+The Duke of Saxe-Weimar, who was in the service of the French, did the same, pillaging and devastating everything in his path.
+Many towns were stormed and besieged, including Jonvelle, Jussey, and Bletterans; other villages suffered an even crueler fate, such as Pierrecourt, which was completely destroyed by fire, and whose inhabitants were all executed.
+The Duke of Saxe-Weimar also besieged numerous castles and fortresses near the Saône.

 In April, command of the armies of Franche-Comté was entrusted to Jean-Baptiste de la Baume, Marquis of Saint-Martin.
 Although the Comtois no longer had an army as such, they still had garrisons in large towns such as Gray, Dole, and Besançon.
 But there were also Lorraine contingents of several thousand men and a few smaller imperial and Spanish troops.
-All these forces combined could still make a difference against France.
+Together, these forces were a challenge to France.
 Charles IV, the Duke of Lorraine, was entrusted with the government of Franche-Comté by Phillip IV.
 He decided to stay in Besançon, while his soldiers were tasked with defending the bailiwick of Amont.
-But his undisciplined soldiers behaved like real pillagers, devastating the region.
+But his undisciplined soldiers pillaged the region.
 The bailiwick of Amont was sacked and weakened by both its enemies (the French), and its allies (the Lorrainers).

 In 1638, the region was thus partly devastated by war, in addition to being a victim of the plague, which continued its ravages, begun in 1636 during the siege of Dole (1638).
 At the beginning of the year, the ultimate command of all the allied armies was entrusted to Charles IV of Lorraine.
 However, a huge victory won at Poligny over the French was not enough to reverse the course of the conflict, which became increasingly destructive for the region.
 Worse still, the strategic choices of Charles of Lorraine following the battle displeased the allies, creating deep divisions.
-The second battle of Poligny, added to other defeats in Germany, finally undermined the cohesion of the allies, who divided definitively.
+The second battle of Poligny, added to other defeats in Germany, finally undermined the cohesion of the allies, and divided them for good.
 Lorrainers and Imperials returned home, leaving the province virtually defenseless.